pointfreeco/swift-composable-architecture/README.md

 [![CI](https://github.com/pointfreeco/swift-composable-architecture/workflows/CI/badge.svg)](https://github.com/pointfreeco/swift-composable-architecture/actions?query=workflow%3ACI)
 [![@pointfreeco](https://img.shields.io/badge/contact-@pointfreeco-5AA9E7.svg?style=flat)](https://twitter.com/pointfreeco)

-The Composable Architecture is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
+The Composable Architecture (TCA, for short) is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 It can be used in SwiftUI, UIKit, and more, and on any Apple platform (iOS, macOS, tvOS, and watchOS).

 * [What is the Composable Architecture?](#what-is-the-composable-architecture)
 * [Learn more](#learn-more)